-Northam unveils parts of proposed state budget, including money for Black universities and teacher raises
+Northam unveils parts of proposed state budget, including money for historically Black universities and teacher raises

 Youngkin will have to work with a closely divided General Assembly to allocate that money and modify Northam’s budget.
 Democrats will continue to hold a 21-19 advantage in the Senate and Republicans a new 52-48 majority in the House of Delegates.

-Already members of both parties have signaled interest in some forms of tax cuts; House budget planners included Youngkin’s proposal for one-time taxpayer rebates in revenue and spending projections earlier this month.
+Already, members of both parties have signaled interest in some forms of tax cuts; House budget planners earlier this month included Youngkin’s proposal for one-time taxpayer rebates in revenue and spending projections.

 The upcoming budget proposal will be Northam’s last opportunity to set out an agenda for the state.
-On Thursday, he called for $277 million in funding for building and operating expenses at Virginia’s two public HBCUs, Norfolk State University and Virginia State University.
+On Thursday, he called for $277 million of funding for building and operating expenses at Virginia’s two public HBCUs, Norfolk State University and Virginia State University.
 In addition, he would set aside $20 million in each of the next two years to increase affordability for students at both of those schools.

-Northam has been revealing bits of his budget proposals all week during a “Thank You Tour," wrapping up his term in office with various stops around the state.
+Northam has been revealing bits of his budget proposals all week during a “Thank You Tour,” wrapping up his term in office with stops around the state.

-Earlier in the week he said his spending plan would include teacher pay raises of 5 percent per year for the next two years.
+Earlier in the week, he said his spending plan would include teacher pay raises of 5 percent per year for the next two years.
 If localities match that funding, Northam said, it would boost Virginia teacher salaries above the national average.
-He noted that localities have billions in federal stimulus and coronavirus relief aid that could make it easier to provide those funds.
+He noted that localities have billions of dollars of federal stimulus and coronavirus relief aid that could contribute to teacher salaries.

-Northam also proposed pay hikes for state troopers, deputy sheriffs, correctional officers and regional jail officials.
+Northam also proposed pay increases for state troopers, sheriffs’ deputies, correctional officers and regional jail officials.

-And he has rolled out a proposal for spending $245 million over the next two years for hiking trails, state parks and other outdoor recreation facilities.
+And he unveiled a proposal to spend $245 million over the next two years for hiking trails, state parks and other outdoor recreation facilities.